 We checked whether this is indeed a confound: do more examples help?
 Surprisingly, we found no correlation between the number of examples and performance: the sample Pearson correlation coefficient is $r = 0.03$ (\figref{fig:corr}, left).
 This suggests that example quantity matters less than example quality.

-\prg{Approximate-Inference Models} We start our analysis by comparing the different approximate-inference models.
+\prg{Approximate-Inference Models} We begin our analysis by comparing the different approximate-inference models.
 We ran a factorial ANOVA on \be{confidence score} with distance measure and determinism as factors (\figref{fig:noisemodels_sig}, left).
-We found a marginal effect for \be{distance} ($F(2,163)=2.69$, $p=.07$), with the Euclidean-based distance performing the best (as already suggested by our simulation experiment in \sref{sec:simulated}, where Euclidean was the most robust across different ideal users), and the reward-based distance performing the worst.
+We found a marginal effect for \be{distance} ($F(2,163)=2.69$, $p=.07$), with Euclidean-based distance performing the best (as suggested by our simulation experiment in \sref{sec:simulated}, where Euclidean was the most robust across different ideal users), and reward-based distance performing the worst.

 Euclidean-based might be better than reward-based because people decide to keep imperfect $\theta$s not when the trajectory they see obtains high reward under that $\theta$, but when it is visually similar to what optimizing for $\theta$ would have produced.
 Euclidean-based might be better than strategy-based because people differentiate between trajectories even when they follow the same strategy.
 For example, a trajectory that gets very close to another car would be in the same strategy class as a trajectory that stays farther away, as long as they both merge behind the other car, but these two trajectories may give people very different impressions of the car's driving style.